Langcliffe Pot: Description

 The entrance lies within a shakehole where a small hole between blocks leads to a ledge at the top of a 26 m shaft.
 This lands in a chamber with a narrow rift passage leading off which degenerates into the Craven Crawl, 200 m of low, wet passage.
 At a junction with an inlet, the passage enlarges into Stagger Passage, 600 m of walking and stooping.
 At the start of a deep canal it passes a passage on the left which is the main way to the alternative entrance of Oddmire Pot.
-The canal passage continues to meet a major junction at Hammerdale Dub, where over a 1000 m of upstream passages also lead back towards Oddmire Pot.
+The canal passage continues to meet a major junction at Hammerdale Dub, where over 1000 m of upstream passages also lead back towards Oddmire Pot.
 Downstream, 1500 m of boulder-strewn streamway finishes where the water disappears under a wall, but a small passage leads into Boireau Falls Chamber, at the base of which it is possible to regain the stream.
 This finishes at Nemesis, a 20 m shaft below which a route through a tight and complex boulder choke leads into Gasson's Series.
-This is initially a high streamway which degenerates into a low wet section, beyond which the passage continues for 100 m before arriving at Poseidon Sump, which has been dived for some 20 m to where it became small.
+This is initially a high streamway which degenerates into a low wet section, beyond which the passage continues for 100 m before arriving at Poseidon Sump, which has been dived for some 20 m to where it becomes small.
 Back at the low pool, a dry inlet passage of fine rift passage and chambers continues for over 1100 m before decreasing in size, and dropping into the large New Fearnought Streamway.
 Downstream leads to Dementor Sump, which has been dived for 20 m to a blockage.
 Upstream terminates in a boulder blockage after 230 m.

 Oddmire Pot is located 350 m north-west of Langcliffe Pot.
 A small hole in a shakehole leads on to a broken 17 m shaft.
-At the base of this Strid Passage continues as a crawling / stooping passage for about 500 m before joining Stagger Passage from Langcliffe Pot.
+At the base of this, Strid Passage continues as a crawling/stooping passage for about 500 m before joining Stagger Passage from Langcliffe Pot.
 An obscure inlet about 150 m from the beginning leads into The Roads, an alternative and longer route to Hammerdale Dub.